 We also help our clients mitigate the consequences of convictions by tackling driver’s license suspensions, probation violations, and expungements.

-Hire an Experienced Minnesota Criminal Defense Lawyer
+Hire an Experienced Minnesota Misdemeanor Defense Lawyer

 If you’re facing a first-time misdemeanor or petty misdemeanor charge, you may think it’s not a big deal.
 It’s just a minor offense, right?
-How bad could a conviction really be
+How bad could a conviction really be?

 On the surface level, sure, it can seem like hiring a criminal defense attorney may be more trouble than it’s worth.
 You may even be tempted to take the easy way out and work with the prosecution to accept a hurried plea bargain so you can get on with your life.